 Though the geographic information system (GIS) has greatly shaped the way public and private companies, governmental entities, and charitable groups conduct their business, few seem to understand just how important it has become.
 Even when people comprehend the basic framework of a GIS, the way it combines geographical information with other kinds of data, they often fail to see the revolutionary way in which it has impacted decision making.
-Read on to learn more about the various applications of GIS in different industries, including ours – Electrical Utilities!

 How do electric utilities use GIS?